Sequential Bayesian inference for static parameters in dynamic state space models: POSTERIOR PREDICTIVE AND FILTERING DENSITY APPROXIMATIONS

-The unscented Kalman filter also produces Gaussian approximations to the filtering and prediction densities but approximately propagates the means and covariances through the non-linear function \citep{Julier:1997aa}.
+There is a large literature about more general filtering algorithms; see \cite{Doucet:2001aa}.
+In this paper, we have used functional approximations of the filtering distributions based on extensions to the Kalman filter that incorporate non-linearity and non-Gaussian error while holding on to the basic principle of updating the first two moments.
+The extended Kalman filter linearizes a non-linear model to create a Gaussian approximation to the filtering and prediction densities.
+The unscented Kalman filter \citep{Julier:1997aa} also produces Gaussian approximations to the filtering and prediction densities but propagates the means and covariances through the non-linear function.
 It tends to be more accurate than the extended Kalman filter, more so for strongly non-linear models.

-The non-linearity in the model is propagated deterministically through a small set of points, known as sigma points.
-Weights are associated with each point and an estimate of the mean and variance of the Gaussian approximations to $p(x_t | \mathbf{y}_{1:t-1},\theta)$ and $p(x_t | \mathbf{y}_{1:t},\theta)$ is made as weighted means and variances of these points; see the Appendix for details.
-The method is computationally fast as it only requires the updating of these points, and then the means and variances of the approximation, at each observation.